t7tran/jetty/README.md

 docker-jetty
 ============

-Dockerfile with oracle jdk 7 and jetty 9
+Dockerfile with latest oracle jdk 7 and jetty 9